The Ranger Sword by Darksword Armory (DSA) is a sword that you either love or you hate, there really is no 'neutral' reaction to it...

 These swords are insanely strong!

-For another look at the new upgraded version, check out the video review below from JeeperRandy from the UBC.
+For another look at the new upgraded version, check out the video review below from JeeperRandy.

 I hope this review of the DSA Ranger Sword has been helpful.
 To return to Decorative and Functional Fantasy Swords from DSA Ranger Sword Review, click here